 - 4. Academic and administrative faculty shall, upon request, have access to materials used by the supervisor in writing the evaluation, including the results of, but not the originals of, student evaluations and comments, and in the case of administrative faculty whose evaluations include surveys, the results of, but not the originals or copies of, such surveys.
 In responding to such a request, the supervisor must ensure the anonymity of the students and the survey respondents.
 With the exception of the results of such student evaluations and comments and such surveys, anonymous materials shall not be considered by the supervisor. - 5.
 Academic and administrative faculty who disagree with the supervisor's evaluation may submit a written rejoinder, and where authorized by the institution bylaws as provided for in Section 5.16 of the NSHE Code, request a peer evaluation.
 The supervisor's official evaluation and the faculty member's rejoinder and/or peer evaluation will be retained in the faculty member's personnel file along with other recommendations from a review process.
 If a peer evaluation, or any other review process result in a recommendation that the initial evaluation be changed, that recommendation shall be forwarded to the President or designee of the institution, who, at his or her discretion, may change the faculty member's evaluation by means of an addendum attached to the front of the evaluation stating how the evaluation is being changed and the reasons for the change.
-If the President or designee does not change the evaluation, the reasons shall also be stated by means of an addendum attached to the front of the evaluation.
-The President or designee shall sign the addendum and provide a copy to the faculty member. - 6.
+If the President or designee does not change the evaluation, the reasons shall also be stated by means of an addendum attached to the front of the addendum attached to the front of the evaluation attached to the front of the evaluation attached to the front of the evaluation attached to the front of the evaluation, and provide a copy to the faculty member. - 6.
 Academic or administrative faculty members receiving an overall rating of "unsatisfactory" on their evaluation shall be provided with constructive feedback in the written evaluation for improving their performance.
-This constructive feedback must include a written plan for improvement, which must be specific and must be provided at the time of the first "unsatisfactory" rating. - 7.
-Academic faculty in tenure-track positions shall, in addition to the annual written evaluation, be entitled to a written mid-tenure review of their progress toward tenure.
+This constructive feedback must include a written plan for improvement, which must be specific and must be provided at the time of the first "unsatisfactory" rating. - Academic faculty in tenure-track positions shall, in addition to the annual written evaluation, be entitled to a written mid-tenure review of their progress toward tenure.
 The procedures for the review shall be described in each institution's bylaws.
 Notwithstanding a positive mid-tenure review, the award of tenure remains a discretionary act as provided in the NSHE Code.